Efficient algorithms for implementing incremental proximal-point methods: Regularized convex onto linear composition

 For the non-compact domain case, we will require that there is a unique maximizer $s^*$ in the \emph{interior} of $\dom(h)$, which also implies that $q'(s^*) = 0$.
-The above is satisfied when, for example, when $h^*$ is strictly concave and $\dom(h)$ is open, or when $h^*$ is a \emph{convex function of Legendre type} \citep[see][sect.~26]{rockafellar_convex_analysis}, which is a condition satisfied by, for example, by $h^*(s) = \frac{1}{2} s^2$ in the least-squares setup.
-Strict convexity implies that $q'$ is strictly decreasing, and thus any point $l < s^*$ has a positive derivative, whereas any $u > s^*$ has a negative derivative.
+The above is satisfied when, for example, when $h^*$ is strictly convex and $\dom(h^{*})$ is open, or when $h^*$ is a \emph{convex function of Legendre type} \cite[sect.~26]{rockafellar_convex_analysis}, which is a condition satisfied by, for example, by $h^*(s) = \frac{1}{2} s^2$ in the least-squares setup.
+Strict convexity of $h^*$ implies that $q'$ is strictly decreasing, and thus any point $l < s^*$ has a positive derivative, whereas any $u > s^*$ has a negative derivative.
 Thus, we can find an interval $[l, u]$ containing $s^*$ just by scanning to the left until we find a point whose derivative is positive, and to the right until we find a point whose derivative is negative.
 And that's exactly why we need the sequences $\{l_k\}_{k=1}^\infty$ and $\{u_k\}_{k=1}^\infty$ for - to tell us how to scan towards the left and right boundaries of $\dom(-q) = \dom(h^*)$.
+For example, if $\dom(h^*) = [1, \infty)$, we may scan towards the left end-point using the sequence $\ell_k = 1 + 2^{-k}$, and towards the right-endpoint, which is infinity, using the sequence $u_k = 1 + 2^k$.

+It is important to note that computing $q'$ requires evaluating the proximal operator of the regularizer $r$.
+Therefore, each iteration in the search for the optimal $s^*$ \emph{depends on the dimension $d$}, and hence is typically significantly slower than the convex onto linear setting without regularization, that was discussed in Section \ref{sec:cvx_lin}.
+Of course, it would be possible to construct a dedicated procedure for each combination of outer function $h$ and regularizer $r$, which may occasionally be fast, but it defeats one of the main purposes of our framework - its modularity.

+The fact that the computational complexity of each iteration is linear in the dimension suggests that we could have employed an accelerated first-order method, such as \cite{beck2009fast}, directly on the primal proximal sub-problem.
+To see why we chose \emph{not} to pursue this direction, note that Brent's method \cite{brent2013algorithms} used by \texttt{fminbound} in our code enjoys \emph{superlinear convergence} (of degree $~1.67$) in the vicinity of the optimum.
+Accelerated first-order methods have a convergence rate that is linear, at best, when their objective is strongly convex.
+This suggests that Brent's method, in addition to fitting well into our dual decomposition approach, is also potentially more efficient due to reduced iteration count.
+We chose to rely on the fact that for one-dimensional problems we have specialized methods that are often faster than methods that work in arbitrary dimensions.

-\paragraph{The implementation} Combining the two cases above, here is an implementation of our optimizer. \begin{pycode} from scipy.optimize import minimize_scalar import torch
+\paragraph{The implementation} Combining the two cases above, here is an implementation of our optimizer. \begin{pycode} from scipy.optimize import fminbound import torch

 class IncRegularizedConvexOnLinear: def __init__(self, x, h, r): self._x = x self._h = h self._r = r

 def step(self, eta, a, b): x = self._x h = self._h r = self._r

 if torch.is_tensor(b): b = b.item()